canarytrace/documentation/v2/doc/docs/rum/rumServer.md

 ### Security

-:::info Data is kept within your system and not shared with third-party destinations One major advantage is that the data collected by the RUM Client and stored via the RUM Server remains in your environment.
+:::info Data is kept within your infrastructure and not shared with third-party destinations One major advantage is that the data collected by the RUM Client and stored via the RUM Server remains in your environment.
 The RUM Server does not send the collected data to any undefined destination.
 :::